oolaoluwatobi/kanban-client/README.md

 - Fetch all tasks: `GET /` or `GET /tasks`
 - Fetch a single task: `GET /tasks/:id`
 - Create a new task: `POST /tasks`
-- Update an existing taskr: `PUT /tasks/:id`
+- Update an existing task: `PUT /tasks/:id`
 - Delete a contact `DELETE /tasks/:id`

 Please refer to the source code in the [backend repo](https://github.com/oolaoluwatobi/kanban-board-task-management-server) for a complete list of available endpoints and their functionalities.